vesterheim/vesterheim.github.io/index.md

 # Ratio: 16:9 | Recommended: 1492px by 840px | Minimum: 746px by 420px
 panels:
-  - url: /exhibitions/special/from-underwear-to-everywhere-norwegian-sweaters/
+  - url: /exhibitions/special/national-exhibition-of-folk-art-in-the-norwegian-tradition/
     file_under:
-    image: 16x9/exhibitions/special/underwear-everywhere-norwegian-sweaters.jpg
+    image: 16x9/exhibitions/special/national-exhibition-of-folk-art-in-the-norwegian-tradition.jpg
     alt:
     caption:
-    title: Last chance for viewing!
+    title: _National Exhibition of Folk Art in the Norwegian Tradition_ Entry Dates
     subtitle:
-    teaser: "_From Underwear to Everywhere: Norwegian Sweaters_ closes this month.
-Don't miss this chance to visit this fantastic exhibition."
+    teaser: "Entry dates for the _National Exhibition of Folk Art in the Norwegian Tradition_ are May 1-22, 2016.
+We're excited to see the fantastic entries for this 50th anniversary year!"
     published: true
     start_date:
     stop_date: